zackelia/ColorSwitch/README.md

 <img align="left" width="50" height="50" src="icon.png">

 [ColorSwitch](http://appstore.com/zacharyelia/colorswitch) is an iOS app written in Swift released in 2014.
 It is a fast-paced brain teaser based off of the [Stroop Effect](https://en.wikipedia.org/wiki/Stroop_effect).
-Since its release, it has amassed nearly **50,000** downloads from countries around the world.
+Since its release, it has amassed over **50,000** downloads from countries around the world.

 > In psychology, the Stroop effect is a demonstration of cognitive interference where a delay in the reaction time of a task occurs due to a mismatch in stimuli.